Living in Argentina

 Finally, you can use Uber or Cabify to request and pay for car transport in and around the city.
 Puentes Pista: It’s common for Uber drivers to request that you sit in the front seat because many taxi drivers are still against Uber.

 EcoBici is the city's free system of bikes that can be used 24/7.
 You can register online and review how to use it.
+You will need a passport and a credit card number to register.
 Download the app “Eco Bici” in order to use the bikes in each station, and use the “BA Como Llego” app to learn how to get from point A to point B using the different bike lanes around the city.

 Traveling from Buenos Aires throughout Argentina